gcrivera/mapofthrones/README.md

 - ~~Backend - call for location by season/episode~~
 - ~~Backend - call for character by season/episode~~
 - ~~Backend - call for character to get timeline~~
+- ~~Backend - provide number of characters at each loc in initial call~~
 - scrubbable timeline
 - Add episode name, description, (wiki link)
 - Add character wiki links